rusticlion/Manastorm/manastorm_codebase_dump.md

             -- Add delayed damage information
-            delayedDamage = delayDamage and event.amount or nil, delayedDamageTarget = delayDamage and targetWizard or nil }
+            delayedDamage = delayDamage and event.amount or nil, delayedDamageTarget = delayDamage and targetWizard or nil,

+            -- Copy blockInfo if present for shield block visualization blockInfo = event.blockInfo
+        }

+        -- If this is a blocked spell, add SHIELD_BLOCKED tag if event.blockInfo and event.blockInfo.blockable then
+            effectEvent.tags = effectEvent.tags or {}
+            effectEvent.tags.SHIELD_BLOCKED = true

+            -- Add standard blockPoint
+            effectEvent.blockPoint = event.blockInfo.blockPoint or 0.75

+            print("[DAMAGE->EFFECT] Passing blockInfo to EFFECT event for shield block visuals") end

         -- Debug log the generated EFFECT event print(string.format("[DAMAGE->EFFECT] Generated EFFECT event with effectOverride=%s",